Mr-Smyth/nodejs-with-expressjs/docs/manage-and-render-local-data.md

 ### Handlebars Setup

+Handlebars has a philosophy which forces users to put logic where it belongs - in the route files.
+It has the benefit of forcing the user to keep the templates lean and focused on rendering rather thn heavy with logic.

 ***Due to a (temporary) breaking change introduced by the library authors (of the package we'll install in the next lecture), make sure you run npm install --save express-handlebars@3.0 before you start using that package in the next lecture.***

 +   Goto app.js